mikerodionov/MSFT-Certifications/Cloud-Native Infrastructure with Kubernetes/1-Docker.md

 #### Producing the next image with each step

-- each line takes the image from the previous line and makes another image
+- each line takes the image from the previous line and makes another image; **each line of a Docker file makes a new, independent image based on the previous line's image**
 - the previous image is unchanged it just used as a starting point to make a new one
 - it does not edit the state from the previous line
 - you don't want large files to span lines or your image will be huge